 Adult Sunday School Classes

 This our longest-running Sunday school class, having started in the 1940s.
 Rev. Brian Tiffany teaches from the Standard Lesson Series Bible study.
-August’s theme is “Faith and Wisdom in James”.
-Meets via Conference Call to (863) 250-1141 or online (email Warren for link).
+Meets via Conference Call to (863) 250-1141 or via online video chat (email Warren for info).
 Class starts at 9:30am Sundays, call is open starting at 9:20am.

-The class welcomes all who desire to grow in their love of God and neighbor as they join together in Bible study.
-Rev. Terry Heck teaches.
+The class welcomes all who desire to grow in their love of God and neighbor.
+You are invited to join them for life application Bible study using the lectionary scripture texts.
+Rev. Terry Heck leads.
 Meets via Zoom.
-Contact Warren for Zoom link and more information.
+Contact Terry or Warren for Zoom link and more information.
 Class starts at 9:30am Sundays, call is open starting at 9:20am.

 This class uses the Adult Bible Studies series.
-August’s theme is “Community: A New Way of Life” with lessons taught Kathy Plowman.
-Study texts come from the Gospels.
-You may download the current student book, courtesy of Cokesbury.
 Supplemental videos for the lessons are available on Amplify Media.
-Meets via Conference Call to (863) 250-1038 or online (email Warren for link).
+Meets via Conference Call to (863) 250-1038 or via online video chat (email Warren for link).
 Class starts at 9:30am Sundays, call is open starting at 9:20am.
-Cokesbury has also made the following Summer quarter materials available for download:

 Online Courses from Church Next

 The classes below are offered through Church Next and our online learning platform.
+Click on a title to learn more and register.
 We have a variety of resources available for online study from our Wesleyan and Methodist tradition.
 Below is just a sample of some courses that are pertinent to our world and the life of our congregation.
 If you would like to participate in an online course, independent study or in a group, please contact Warren.

 The Covid-19 community experience is turning out to be more of a marathon than a sprint.
 Isolated, anxious, and unsure of what will happen next, our response to the virus has already taken months, and we don’t know when it will end.
 What can we do to take care of ourselves and others during this difficult time?
 How can we rely on God to help us survive — spiritually, physically, and emotionally — and to do God’s work in the world?
 In this course, four instructors offer suggestions to help us manage this period of anxiety, danger, and social isolation.